 What was the main inspiration for starting Kaltura?

-RY: Our approach was different from the usual let’s-take-a-problem-and-solve-it type of reasoning common to other companies.
+RY: Our approach was different from the usual 'let’s-take-a-problem-and-solve-it' type of reasoning common to other companies.
 We created a founding team first.
-We are all serial entrepreneurs, and first we came to an agreement that we wanted to do something together.
-We first centered on a philosophy we all believed in, our why, and based on it we even chose our company name and logo before deciding what we would do or how we would go along doing it.
+We are all serial entrepreneurs, and we came to an agreement that we wanted to do something together.
+We then centered on a philosophy we all believed in, our why, and based on it we even chose our company name and logo before deciding what we would do or how we would go along doing it.
 We all wanted to do something that promotes pluralism.
 We chose a sun-like logo that represented colorful contributions meshing into a round center, and our name, Kaltura, which is gibberish, but rings similar to the word culture in a great many languages.
 We then decided on our core founding values: openness, flexibility, and collaboration, which alongside our logo and name have anchored us ever since and have reminded us daily why we are really here.
 Only then did we decide what we would do - help democratize media through enabling any organization to harness the great powers of online video to advance their goals.

 A clear and meaningful why acts as a very important North Star for a company.
 It has been tremendously valuable for us.
 It helps us attract, inspire and motivate great likeminded people, it helps us stay the course and gives us joy, passion, and meaning.
 It also helps us make better choices and achieve greater financial success.